Arech/nntl/README.md

 ## The Status of the NNTL

-The code is stable, contains no known bugs, and could effectively be used for tasks it was made for in production and as a basis for extension.
+The code is stable, contains no bugs I'm aware of, and could effectively be used for tasks it was made for in production and as a basis for extension.

 Feel free to contact me if you need some assistance.